 Another critical ability is the maintenance and management of the project timeline once it has been created.

 Now that we have a better understanding of what is at stake, let’s take a closer look at how to make a project timeline.
-This is everything that you need to know to make your own project timeline.

 1. Understand the scope of your project

-“Our team will design, develop, and populate a new blog on the website of our client.”
+For example: “Our team will design, develop, and populate a new blog on the website of our client.”

 Now that you have an idea of the big picture, it’s time to zoom in and see which smaller pieces actually make up that large statement.